Academics |

 Review Wuerzburg University’s website for more information regarding the program.

-Major/Minor Information for UAlbany Students
+Course equivalency information for UAlbany Students

-Courses may also satisfy major and minor requirements, upon approval by the department.
+Courses may also satisfy major and minor requirements, with approval by the associated academic department(s).
+You may file a request to have additional courses approved for equivalency as necessary.

-All courses taken abroad count towards UAlbany General Elective credits.
+All courses successfully completed through this program abroad that are not assigned a specific UAlbany course equivalency will at least count as UAlbany General Elective credits.
 Credits and grades will appear on your UAlbany transcript.
-You may file a request to have additional courses approved for equivalency as necessary.

-Accommodations
+Accommodations |

 Housing

-Housing is guaranteed if you apply before June 15th for Fall or January 15th for Summer.
+Housing is guaranteed if you apply before June 15th for Fall or January 15th for the Spring.
 More information can be found here: Accommodations through the Studentenwerk.
 Note, that the length of stay is 6 or 12 months and an extra month can be added if you are participating in the language course.
 A tutor (mentor) will help you get your keys when you move in.

 Meals